Anon-Planet/thgtoa/guide.md

 -   OpenDocument Text (ODT) version at: <https://anonymousplanet-ng.org/export/guide.odt> <sup>[[Archive.org]][732]</sup> <sup>[[Tor Mirror]][733]</sup>

-# Appendix A7: Comparing versions
+# Appendix A7: Comparing versions:

 If you want to compare an older version of the PDF with a newer version, consider these online tools (note that we do not endorse those tools in relation to their privacy policies, but it should not matter since these PDFs are public):